corbel-spatial/here-be-dragons/README.md

 A helpful Docker image for bleeding-edge spatial data analysis in Python.

-Tricky dependencies are built from source so you can run the latest geoprocessing libraries that depend on Python, Arrow, GDAL, GEOS, and PROJ.
+Tricky dependencies are built from source so you can run the latest Python geoprocessing libraries that depend on Arrow, GDAL, GEOS, and PROJ.

-The images are built on top of the most recent Ubuntu release (`ubuntu:rolling`).
-The Python package managers `uv` and `Pixi` are pre-installed.
+The images are built on top of the most recent Ubuntu release (`ubuntu:rolling`) with [optimized](https://github.com/python/cpython#profile-guided-optimization) Python builds.
+The Python package managers `uv` and `Pixi` come pre-installed.

 > [!TIP]
 > You will need to install [Docker](https://www.docker.com/get-started/).
 On Windows, running [Docker Desktop](https://docs.docker.com/desktop/features/wsl/) with [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) is recommended.